visualpartnership/visual-thinking-workshop/README.md

 You'll find the activities completed in every topic to help you to have a reference to compare or support yours.

+## Important ⚠️

+You're not authorized to use this content to create paid workshops.
+This content was created for community usage.

 **Requeriments:**

 - Paper sheets (9) (any kind of paper works).